skyth3r/Skyth3r.github.io/content/articles/removing-drm-from-kindle-books.md

 8. Go back to the plug-ins menu, click ‘Get new plug-ins’ and then install the ‘KFX Input’ plug-in
 9. Go to the Amazon website and then select the ‘Manage Your Content and Devices’ under your account menu and then click ‘Books’
 10. Find the eBook you want to download and then select more actions > download and transfer via USB to download the eBook (Note - the file extension should be ‘AZW3’.
 I wasn’t able to get the ‘AFX’ file extension decryption/DRM removal working)
-11. Drag and drop the eBook into the Calibre and then select ‘Convert Book” and then convert the book into whatever format you like (I usually go with ePub) and your eBook should have the DRM removed from it now 🎉
+11. Drag and drop the eBook into Calibre and then select 'Convert Book' and then convert the book into whatever format you like (I usually go with ePub) and your eBook should have the DRM removed from it now 🎉

 ## What’s next?
 Now that you’re able to remove DRM from your Kindle books you can read them on any device you like!
-If you want a Kindle like e-reader without having to buy a Kindle, you might want to consider a [Pocketbook](https://pocketbook.ch/en-ch) instead.
+If you want a Kindle-like e-reader without having to buy a Kindle, you might want to consider a [Pocketbook](https://pocketbook.ch/en-ch) instead.

 ### Where to buy eBooks going forward
-You can of course still buy your eBooks from Amazon, but it might be worth exploring what other options exist that allow you to get DRM free books way more easily.
+You can of course still buy your eBooks from Amazon, but it might be worth exploring what other options exist that allow you to get DRM-free books way more easily.
 One of my favourites is a website called [Hive](https://www.hive.co.uk/eBooks) which sells eBooks in ePub and PDF formats by default and most books are similarly priced to their Amazon counterparts.

 That’s everything you should need to build a DRM-free digital library.
-All that’s left to do is to back up your eBooks somewhere (like a digital cloud provider) so you can always keep a copy of the books you bought).
+All that’s left to do is to back up your eBooks somewhere (like a digital cloud provider) so you can always keep a copy of the books you bought.

 *[Article header image by Vyshnav Gangadharan under CC 4.0 license](https://www.figma.com/community/file/1047875211730430527/Amazon-Kindle-Paperwhite-Mockup)*